 53. All notices under these Terms and Conditions must be addressed to the most recent address, email address or fax number notified to the other party.

 54. No delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy nor stop further exercise of any other right, or remedy.

 55. If one or more of these Terms and Conditions is found to be unlawful, invalid or otherwise unenforceable, that / those provisions will be deemed severed from the remainder of these Terms and Conditions (which will remain valid and enforceable).

 56. These Terms and Conditions are governed by and interpreted according to English law.
 All disputes arising under these Terms and Conditions are subject to the exclusive jurisdiction of the English courts.

 Domain registration and hosting

-56. If your website is hosted with us and you require it to reside on a 3rd party host, we will charge a host migration fee.
+61. If your website is hosted with us and you require it to be moved to a 3rd party host, we will charge a host migration fee.
 Responsibility for ongoing operation of the 3rd party host and your website’s performance will be transferred to you.

-57. We are not liable for the performance or reliability of third party hosted website platforms or services, Shopify, Wix, Mailchimp, Sendin Blue, etc. Nor are we liable for the upkeep of payments, or notification of service expiry, including licenses for plugins and applications.
+62. We are not liable for the performance or reliability of third party hosted website platforms or services, Shopify, Wix, Mailchimp, Sendin Blue, etc. Nor are we liable for the upkeep of payments, or notification of service expiry, including licenses for paid plugins and applications.

-60. The term “Domain name” refers to a name assigned to you or your business for the purpose of identifying your website and / or hosting services.
-A domain name consists of a unique name and a Top Level Domain (TLD).
+65. The term “Domain name” refers to a name assigned to you or your business for the purpose of identifying your website and / or other web services.

 Compatibility, Email and browsers